An Introduction to the Problem of Euthanasia

 As we know, both contraception and abortion strongly contribute to the breakup of families by enabling sexual promiscuity among both married and unmarried people.
 Meanwhile, the social demotion of the “traditional” family as the norm has been greatly accelerated by the availability of widespread divorce, pornography and pretend homosexual “marriage.”

 This means that many sick and older parents are abandoned by their children, who are themselves struggling with fractured families and resultant poverty.
 The elders are often shuttled off to a “retirement facility” by their children, where they slowly begin to believe that life might not have very much purpose.

 Under the guise of caring for those who are suffering and lonely, many Americans are now demanding “physician-assisted suicide.”
-The most liberal states — Washington, Oregon, California and Vermont — have already legalized the practice, but just for the “hard cases,” of course.
-Across the Atlantic, we can see the future of euthanasia — there are almost no limits on the practice in the most liberal European nations of the Netherlands, Belgium and Switzerland.
+The most “progressive” states — Washington, Oregon, California and Vermont — have already legalized the practice, but just for the “hard cases,” of course.
+Across the Atlantic, we can see the future of euthanasia — there are almost no limits on the practice in the Netherlands, Belgium and Switzerland.

 As with both contraception and abortion, we are now hearing louder and louder calls for courts to resolve the “patchwork quilt of laws” across the states and to legalize euthanasia nationwide — but only for the “hard cases,” of course.
 Pro-euthanasia groups are also portraying the current state requirements of three requests for euthanasia as “burdensome,” and there is much agitation to jettison all such prerequisites and establish “euthanasia on demand.”

 The Definitions and Types of Euthanasia